 Everybody is looking forward to the nice weather in summer – but who likes changing clocks in spring for daylight savings time?
 According to statista.com about three quarters of the Germans could do without this.
 Not only is this very unpopular, but the stress of loosing one hour in spring has real and measurable consequences:

 15% more employees reporting in ill during the first three days after changing to summer time, and during the first week up to 30 per cent more accidents are reported for all over Europe – presumably due to lack of sleep, which is just as dangerous as drunken driving.
-Maybe this year it might not be as bad as usual as the date for changing to daylight savings time coincide with the Easter holidays this year.
-And most of the families with children will be on holidays anyway.
+Maybe this year it might not be as bad as usual as the date for changing to daylight savings time coincide with the beginning of the Easter holidays in some of the Länder this year.
+However, due to these very special times, very few people will be travelling anyway.
 However, more than a third (38%) of the Germans believe that Daylight Savings Time will stay for ever, while almost the same number of people (31%) think, it will be abolished within the next 5 years.

 Problems caused by the change to daylight savings time: